 About LinkAge Photo - What's In A Name?

-My goal, first and foremost, with the rebranding and unification of okdigital.ca and canadarama.ca, is to simplify.
+2015-11-13: My goal, first and foremost, with the rebranding and unification of okdigital.ca and canadarama.ca, is to simplify.
 There was some benefit to having one website for the business end and one for the artistic, but the two aspects are so intertwined and overlapping it makes sense at this point to combine them.
-Changing the official business name of 'Okanagan Digital Photography' to 'LinkAge Photo' was consistent with this simplification as well as having fairly significant links to what I do.
+Changing the official business name from 'Okanagan Digital Photography' to 'LinkAge Photo' was consistent with this simplification as well as having fairly significant links to what I do.

-Broadly speaking, I don't think there is much doubt that we now live in the 'Link Age'.
+Broadly speaking, I don't think there is much doubt that we now live in the 'link age'.
 It started with digital computers, then the internet, and now of course with social media.
 These links have joined us together, globally, like never before.
 The world is smaller because of them.
-History will likely refer to it more as the 'Digital Age' but personally, I like the image that the term 'linkage' conjures; the mechanical, smooth, meshed linkage of a vehicle or well-oiled machine.
+History will likely refer to it more as the 'Digital Age' but personally, I like the image that the term 'linkage' conjures; the smooth, meshed harmony of all parts working together in a well-oiled machine.